 Keep in mind the following:

-Application Requirements
+UC Application Requirements

-As I already mentioned, there are some slight discrepancies between application requirements for residents and non-residents of California.
+There are some slight discrepancies between application requirements for residents and non-residents of California.
 Let’s review what you need to know to prepare and submit a successful UC application.

 Subject Requirements

 To start, you need to know what kind of educational background you must have to qualify as a UC applicant.
-You must complete 15 year-long high school courses and earn at least a C (preferably better) in each course, with at least 11 of these courses completed before your last year of high school.
+You must complete 15 full year high school courses and earn at least a C (preferably better) in each course, with at least 11 of these courses completed before your last year of high school.

 It is also possible to meet this requirement by completing college courses, earning certain scores on subject SATs, or completing Advanced Placement or International Baccalaureate exams.